-As we described in our previous advisory, even though the securitisation market has been slower to adapt to the trend to focus on ESG considerations, largely due to the complex nature of the market, investor interest in ESG is growing and the securitisation market is evolving quickly across products, such as asset-backed securities (ABS) and residential and commercial mortgage-backed securities (RMBS and CMBS, respectively), with increasing green, social, and sustainability issuance, for example, where the underlying collateral positively impacts housing infrastructure and the environment and meets energy- and water-saving standards.
+Even though the securitization market has been slower to adapt to the trend to focus on ESG considerations, largely due to the complex nature of the market, investor interest in ESG is growing and the securitization market is evolving quickly across products, such as asset-backed securities ("ABS") and residential and commercial mortgage-backed securities ("RMBS" and "CMBS," respectively), with increasing green, social, and sustainability issuance, for example, where the underlying collateral positively impacts housing infrastructure and the environment and meets energy- and water-saving standards.
 Many deals refer to the International Capital Market Association's green, social, and sustainable principles or the United Nations Sustainable Development Goals.

-Investors are also looking more closely into not just the 'E' in ESG but the 'S' as well - what is the societal impact of making the investment?
+Investors are also looking more closely into not just the "E" in ESG but the "S" as well-what is the societal impact of making the investment?
 Sustainable investing is an investment category that incorporates ESG factors into investment decisions to better manage risk and enhance long-term returns for investors.
-In recent years, largely due to the demand of institutional investors, ESG considerations have become increasingly important among all stakeholders and investors in key asset classes, including leverage loans and bonds.
-In some respects, the trend outlined above can be distilled into two words - 'risk management'.
+In recent years, largely due to the demand of institutional investors,

+ESG considerations have become increasingly important among all stakeholders and investors in key asset classes, including leverage loans and bonds.
+In some respects, the trend outlined above can be distilled into two words: "risk management."
 As ESG has become an increasing issue for credit quality, and financial market stakeholders and investors have identified a growing number of ESG-related risks, the question has been asked about how such ESG risks may be measured, and how financial market stakeholders and investors are increasingly trying to reduce their exposure to such ESG risk in the products they invest in.